AliSoftware/alisoftware.github.io/_posts/2015-10-17-lets-talk-about-monads.md

     url: http://swift.gg/2015/10/30/lets-talk-about-monads/
 ---

 In [the last article](/swift/2015/10/11/thinking-in-swift-4/), we played a lot with `map` and `flatMap`, methods on the `Optional` and `Array` types.
-But what you probably didn't realised is that you were manipulating Monads without knowing.
+What you probably didn't realise is that you were manipulating Monads without knowing.
 But what is a Monad?

 ## What are Functors and Monads